Cloud service

 Calljmp provides a built-in database synchronization feature that allows you to synchronize your local database with the cloud database.
 This is useful for testing and development purposes.

-To synchronize your local database with the cloud database, you can reset your local database and pull the cloud database to your local machine.
+To synchronize your local database with the cloud database, you can reset your local database and pull the cloud database or generate needed migrations via schema management on your local machine.
 This will ensure that your local database is in sync with the cloud database.

 The reset